Europa Editions UK: Imprints

-Tonga books was an innovative editorial enterprise undertaken by Europa Editions in collaboration with American author Alice Sebold, who acquired and edited four works of fiction published by Europa under the series name Tonga Books.
+Tonga books was an editorial enterprise undertaken by Europa Editions in collaboration with American author Alice Sebold, who acquired and edited four works of fiction published by Europa under the series name Tonga Books.

 In 2013, Europa launched its series of international crime fiction, Europa World Noir.
 Publishers Weekly wrote that the series signaled Europa's "reaffirmed enthusiasm for noir."[17]
-Notable titles in the series include Gene Kerrigan's Gold Dagger Award-winning The Rage, Jean-Claude Izzo’s Total Chaos, which launched the Mediterranean Noir movement, and the reissue of groundbreaking Scottish crime writer William McIlvanney’s Laidlaw books.
+Notable titles in the series include Gene Kerrigan's Gold Dagger Award-winning The Rage, Jean-Claude Izzo’s Total Chaos, which launched the Mediterranean Noir movement, and the reissue of Scottish crime writer William McIlvanney’s Laidlaw books.
 Karin Brynard's Weeping Waters was published by Europa's imprint World Noir in 2018.
 It has been shortlisted for 2019 prestigious Crime Writers’ Association (CWA) International Dagger.

 Europa launched Europa Compass, a new nonfiction imprint featuring titles on travel, contemporary culture, popular science, history, philosophy, and politics.

 Distribution

 In 2019 the company moved its sales operation to become part of the Alliance, a global group of 15 publishers and their international partners who share a common vision of editorial excellence and original, diverse publishing alongside innovation in marketing and commercial success.
 The sales service and administrative backup to the Alliance is provided by Faber & Faber.

 Europa UK titles are distributed in the UK and Ireland by Grantham Book Services (GBS).